beberlei/composer-monorepo-plugin/README.md

 Fiddle will resolve all dependencies (without version constraints, because the code is always present in the correct versions in a monolithic repository).

+Package names in `deps` are the relative directory names from the project root.
+From the vendor directory `composer.json` are loaded to find out the dependency graph and the autoload configuration.